graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 In this example, you created a custom scalar.
 In summary:

-- Create a class for the server-side representation of the scalar
+- Create a data class for the server-side representation of the scalar
 - Implement a `ScalarGraphType` which handles variable parsing, literal parsing, and serialization
 - Register the `ScalarGraphType` within the DI container